curl/everything-curl/usingcurl-returns.md

  20. **Not used**

  21. Quote error.
-A quote command returned an error from the server. curl allows serveral different ways to send custom commands to a IMAP, POP3, SMTP or FTP server and features a generic check that the commands work.
+A quote command returned an error from the server. curl allows several different ways to send custom commands to a IMAP, POP3, SMTP or FTP server and features a generic check that the commands work.
 When any of the individually issued commands fails, this is exit status is returned.
 The advice is generally to watch the headers in the